 It may take a long time for your new cuttings to show any signs of new leaves growing from the soil, or it may only take weeks – there is really no way of knowing sometimes.
 But as long as your vines are given the right care, your propagation should be a success!

-Propagate a String of Hearts plant directly using tubers
+How to propagate a String of Hearts using tubers

 Locate any tubers